| Title: | Geometric Markov Chain Sampling |

 where are the distinct

-the mip for the
+the mip for the th variable is

 and